Identification of quantum entanglement with Siamese convolutional neural networks and semi-supervised learning: Appendix

-Having defined the CNN and the extended Siamese network model, we optimized their architecture hyperparameters by training them on the weakly labeled training set and evaluating on the validation set.
+Having defined the CNN and the extended Siamese network model, we optimized their architecture hyperparameters (e.g. number of layers or kernel size) by training them on the weakly labeled training set and evaluating on the validation sets.
 In particular, each model was trained for 20 epochs.
-Then, we measured the averaged bipartition accuracy of the model on the validation set for each epoch separately and finally we chose the most accurate model among all of the epochs.
+Then, we measured the averaged bipartition accuracy on both validation sets and chose the most accurate model.

 Having performed the above procedure for different models, we can compare their architectures and consequently find the most optimal one.
-This is demonstrated in Fig.~\ref{fig:opt}, where the accuracy for the CNN and Siamese network models is plotted against the kernel size in the convolutional layer.
-One can also notice, that using deeper (consisting of more layers) models tend to have better accuracy, especially when choosing the right kernel size.
-One important remark is, that using deeper model and no padding automatically reduces the maximal kernel size, which can be used.
-That is why in case of model with 3 convolutional layers, the maximal kernel size for 3-qubits systems ($8 \times 8$ density matrix) is equal to $3 \times 3$.
-Moreover, using deeper model results in much longer training time, especially for systems with more qubits.
-Therefore, also in that case, we limit our tests to 3 convolutional layers only.
-Analyzing the obtained results, one can clearly see that the most efficient architecture is the Siamese network with 3 convolutional layers and kernel size equal to $2 \times 2$.
-Hence, in the Results section in the main text we are sharing outcomes mainly for such a model, although some comparisons to the standard CNN model are also provided.
+This is demonstrated in Fig.~\ref{fig:opt}, where the accuracy for the CNN network models is plotted against the number of parameters.
+One can notice that using deeper (consisting of more convolutional and FC layers) models tend to have better accuracy.
+However, as the complexity of the networks increases, by adding more convolutional and FC layers, we observe a saturation in prediction accuracy for the models containing $\sim10^6$ parameters.
+This is why we decided to limit our architectures, presented in Fig.~\ref{fig:arch}, to 3 convolutional and 5 FC layers only.